jforrest602/projects/MYDFIR_30Day_Challenge_Part4.md

 The first step is to deploy a new server within my [VPC](https://en.wikipedia.org/wiki/Virtual_private_cloud) network.
 This server won't experience much demand so it is configured as cloud compute with a shared CPU running an Ubuntu 22.04 OS.
 [Mythic recommends](https://docs.mythic-c2.net/installation) that it is run on a virtual machine with at least 2 CPUS and 4GB of RAM.

 Next, I downloaded installed Kali Linux for a VMWare virtual machine.
 Once this VM was up and running, I utilized Powershell to SSH into the Mythic Server.
+Once there, I ran `apt-get update && apt-get upgrade -y` because it's always best to update and upgrade the repositories before getting started on any tasks, particularly with a newly established machine.